datstartup/ubuntuopenbox/lessons/m52-multimedia-apps-for-ubuntu-openbox.md

 [www.videolan.org](www.videolan.org)

-Vlc have it own codec pack, so you do not need to install any others.
+Vlc has its own codec pack, so you do not need to install any others.
 It will play any media format out of the box.

 ```bash
 apt-get install vlc